Eric Avery: Career

-Avery kept a fairly low profile after the first demise of Jane's Addiction, participating in the Deconstruction project with Navarro immediately after Jane's Addiction's breakup, but initially declining invitations for Jane's reunions.
+Avery participated in the Deconstruction project with Navarro immediately after Jane's Addiction's breakup, but initially declined invitations for Jane's reunions.
 "I've asked him," said Farrell before 2001's Jubilee Tour, "but he says he wants no part of it.
 What else can you say but, Good luck to ya?"

 Avery has recorded tracks for, toured with and briefly dated Alanis Morissette, as well as creating another side project, Polar Bear, in 1994.
 He was once suggested as the replacement bassist for Tool by former Jane's Addiction and then-current Tool manager Ted Gardner.
 Eric declined the invitation, saying he wanted to concentrate on Polar Bear.

 As seen in the film Metallica: Some Kind of Monster, Avery auditioned for Metallica, after the departure of bassist Jason Newsted.
 The role didn't quite fit Avery and the band went with Ozzy Osbourne and Suicidal Tendencies bassist Robert Trujillo.
 Avery toured with the band Garbage to promote 2005's Bleed Like Me.
 Avery has also performed with Peter Murphy, on tour and on 2004's Unshattered.

 Avery worked briefly with the revived Smashing Pumpkins, but ultimately did not join the band.
 He was not paid for his work, but said the sessions were a lot of fun: "I went into [the Pumpkins] with the same mentality I took with me when I auditioned for Metallica – I expected to have a good story to tell my wife.
 I had no expectations.
 I had heard nothing but bad things about working with Billy, but I went, and I found it to be a really inspiring time."
 Billy Corgan ended up playing bass on what would become 2007's Zeitgeist and hired Ginger Reyes for live performances.

 In 2007, he contributed original music to the feature film documentary The 11th Hour.
 He also released his debut solo album Help Wanted in April 2008 through Dangerbird Records.

 He finally performed with Jane's Addiction – for the first time since 1991 – at the NME Awards in 2008.
 Jane's played secret club shows in October and November 2008.
 On March 19, 2009, at South by Southwest Music festival in Austin, the quartet performed a 45-minute set at an abandoned Safeway grocery store.